Is Mailchimp a CRM?

 Mailchimp offers all the CRM tools small business marketers need, allowing them to aggregate, organize, and manage audience data in one place.
 In fact, many Mailchimp customers already use the platform as their CRM.

-Here are a few of the ways that Mailchimp can help you start using data to improve your campaigns and build better relationships with your customers.
+Here are a few of the ways that Mailchimp can help you start using reports to improve your campaigns and build better relationships with your customers.

 Create a central hub for customer data